 As an undergraduate at Rutgers I discovered my intellectual passions at the nexus of Classical languages and cultural history.
 Through my work on a newly-discovered papal archive in Rome (the Archivio Boncompagni Ludovisi at the Villa Aurora), I began to engage with the complex social, cultural and political histories of the Classical tradition and its legacies.
-At Cambridge, I will integrate these focuses by studying Roman historiography and the Classical reception.
+At Cambridge, I will integrate these focuses by studying Roman historiography and Classical reception.
 My central concern involves historical consciousness and the sociology of memory.
 I am fascinated with how the category of the Classics is under negotiation and frames the way cultures interact with the past and their own histories.
 Ultimately, I intend to take a comparative approach to the Classical tradition and concentrate on its legacy in the nineteenth century United States.
 I am particularly interested in history education, especially in underserved communities, and in continuing my work at the Gilder Lehrman Institute of American History in New York City.
 I am inexpressibly honored to join the Gates Cambridge community.
-I recognize that this distinction challenges me to ensure that my studies benefit others.
+I recognize that this distinction challenges me to ensure that my studies and energies benefit others.